CHFA: Asset Management Multifamily Compliance Interim Compliance Policies

 Tax Credit and CHFA Loan Compliance Monitoring and Site Visits

-- All on-site compliance monitoring and visits will be suspended until at least May 1, 2020.
+- All on-site compliance monitoring and visits will be suspended until further notice.

-- As an alternative, desk monitoring may be implemented and partners may need to submit documentation electronically.
-If we implement desk monitoring, we will notify you.
+- As an alternative, desk monitoring has been implemented and partners will need to submit documentation electronically.

 - Technical assistance will be offered to partners remotely.

 - In general, there will be no interruption in submittal requirements and review of 2019 Annual Owner Certifications.

 - However, for CHFA Multifamily Loan properties with FYE December 31, 2020: The Insight submission deadline for audited financial statements has been extended from April 1, 2020 to July 1, 2020.
 If your statements will not be available in that timeframe, please contact your Program Compliance Officer.

 - Regarding resident certifications completed or due during this time period:

 - Move-in certifications for the LIHTC and CHFA Loan programs may be completed electronically with the following requirements: